 You can get an estimate that is neither too low nor too high

 Of course, when a potential client looks over your estimate, they will be checking that the price doesn’t go over their budget.
 And, naturally, they will want to make savings where they can; if another company offers the same services as you, but at a lower price, the client probably won’t stay with you unless your reputation is better than that of your rival.
 Therefore, your estimate really needs to be competitive!

 However, this isn’t your cue to provide an estimate that is ridiculously low.
 Instead, you have to strike a balance; an overly low estimate could provoke the client’s concern that you have either miscalculated that estimate or even completely overlooked a particular expense that you might have to add later.
 No-one appreciates being misled about how much they will have to pay for a project.
 And, of course, handing a client an extra expense later could lead them to complain about this “hidden charge”.

 For all that we’ve just said, you could remain interested in putting together your own estimate.
 Indeed, there are plenty of sources of advice online for doing this.
 Such advice is dispensed particularly generously by The Self Build Portal, the recommendations of which include adding a 10-20% contingency to your estimate in order to cushion any unexpected costs.

-Another alternative for getting an estimate is turning to an online calculator that pledges to provide an estimate once you have submitted a few details; you can find one such calculator here.
+Another alternative for getting an estimate is turning to an online estimator that pledges to provide an estimate once you have submitted a few details; you can find one such calculator here.
 However, our thorough experience in reaching estimates for building and construction projects can result in appreciably greater accuracy.